 Sankar Gompa / Monastery

 It is about an easy half-hour walk from Leh towards the road leading to Khardung La pass.
-It is well lit in evening and considering the fact that visiting hours are only limited to morning and evening, I will say going in there for a short walk in evening is not at all a bad idea 🙂 …
+They light it up in the evening, and because visiting hours are only limited to morning and evening, I will say going in there for a short walk in the evening is not at all a bad idea 🙂 …

 A peaceful place where you can enjoy the river banks of Indus and relax amidst beautiful surroundings.
-The music of river just relaxes all the nerves you get after reaching this place.
-If you want to spend a lazing afternoon, go and be there at Sindhu ghaat and just relax 🙂
+The music of the river relaxes all the nerves you get after reaching this place.
+If you want to spend a lazing afternoon, go and be there at Sindhu Ghaat and relax 🙂

-About 8 KMs from Leh, at an altitude of 3300 Mtrs was built way back in 11th century.
-The monastery houses about 100 monks and a giant statue of Kali which is unveiled at annual Gustor Festival held from the 27th to 29th day in the eleventh month of the Tibetan calendar.
-Read more info at the Wikipedia link here.
+About 8 km from Leh, at an altitude of 3300 Mtrs was built way back in the 11th century and can be a good addition to your Leh local sightseeing tour.
+The monastery houses about 100 monks and a giant statue of Kali which is unveiled at the annual Gustor festival held from the 27th to 29th day in the eleventh month of the Tibetan calendar.

 Sham Valley Tour

-West of Leh towards Srinagar on Srinagar – Leh Highway, Sham Valley tour includes a day trip to Sham Valley that consists of (in order from Leh) Gurdwara Pather Sahib, Magnetic Hills, Zanskar and Indus River Confluence at Nimmu, Ruins of Basgo Palace and Basgo Plains, Alchi Monastery and Likir Monastery I will say it is a must do trip for anyone visiting Leh – Ladakh.
-I will write a detailed article for the same describing all these places and link it here, pretty soon.
+Not exactly a part of Leh local sightseeing but west of Leh towards Srinagar on Srinagar Leh Highway, Sham Valley tour includes a day trip to Sham Valley that consists of (in order from Leh) Gurdwara Pather Sahib, Magnetic Hills, Zanskar, and Indus River Confluence at Nimmu, Ruins of Basgo Palace and Basgo Plains, Alchi Monastery and Likir Monastery I will say it is a must-do trip for anyone visiting Leh – Ladakh.

-East of Leh towards Manali on Manali – Leh Highway, Monastery tour includes a day trip to Shey Palace, Thicksey Monastery, Hemis Monastery and Stakna Monatsery Depending upon the time in hand and your interest, you can also choose to visit Matho Monastery and Stok Palace a bit ahead of Stakna Monastery and complete the circuit while exiting towards Leh from Stok.
-I will write a detailed article for the same describing all these places/monsateries and link it here, pretty soon.
+Depending upon the time at hand and your interest, you can also choose to visit Matho Monastery and Stok Palace a bit ahead of Stakna Monastery and complete the circuit while exiting towards Leh from Stok.